jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 I plan to install Linux and use it as an experimental platform software compatibility testing, try new tools, etc.
 I find myself reluctant to do such things on my desktop Linux system in fear of screwing up my configuration.
-I plan to setup this Chromebook with Xubuntu, and hopefully such that, I can do a quick OS re-install after what might be a destructive experiment.
+I plan to setup this Chromebook with Xubuntu, and hopefully, such that I can do a quick OS re-install after what might be a destructive experiment.

-# GalliumOS vs Lubuntu vs Xubuntu
+## GalliumOS vs Lubuntu vs Xubuntu
 One of the key decision is what variant of Linux do I want to use?
 I'm a long time user of Ubuntu on my desktop, so some version of Linux on the Debian / Ubuntu tree would make most sense.